DavidGent-Lab/Woods-et-al-2025-J-Economic-Entomology/README.md

 Yield.csv
 --Yield, hop chemistry, and various quality metrics

-Two files have code, as both a text file and as a SAS file with the associated data.

-Woods et al 2025 Imidacloprid Code.txt
---SAS code with data.

 Woods et al 2025 Imidacloprid Data and Code.SAS
 --This file contains the SAS version 9.4 code (and data) to reproduce the analyses.